ajayrtk/Spark-learning/1-Introduction to Apache Spark.md

 ##  Big Data:

-Primarily refers to data sets that are too large or complex to be dealt with by traditional data-processing application software.
+Big Data primarily refers to data sets that are too large or complex to be dealt with by traditional data-processing application software.
 * Volume
 * Velocity
 * Veracity - Messiness data